Infante Carlos María Isidro of Spain: Reign

 Carlos remained in Spain for five years.
 During these years, he accompanied his armies, without displaying any of the qualities of a general or even much personal courage.
 But he endured a good deal of hardship, and was often compelled to take to hiding in the hills.
 On these occasions, he was often carried over difficult places on the back of a stout guide commonly known as the "royal jackass" (burro real).

 The semblance of a court which Carlos maintained was torn by incessant personal intrigues.
-While some of his adherents supported him because they believed in his hereditary rights to the throne, others were more concerned to preserve home rule in the Basque districts.
-There were ongoing conflicts between Carlos' military staff and the clergy who exercised significant influence over him.
+While some of his adherents supported him because they believed in his hereditary rights to the throne, others were more concerned about preserving home rule in the Basque districts.
+There were ongoing conflicts between Carlos's military staff and the clergy who exercised significant influence over him.

-In the first few years of the war, there were several moments when victory was within Carlos' grasp.
+In the first few years of the war, there were several moments when victory was within Carlos's grasp.
 The last of these was the so-called Royal Expedition of the summer of 1837, when Carlos himself accompanied his army from Navarre to the outskirts of Madrid.
 Carlos hoped to enter the city without any significant bloodshed, but when it became clear that only a battle would win the city, Carlos vacillated.
 After several days, Carlos himself decided to withdraw; his army melted away and was reduced to a third of its former strength.

 His first wife having died in Britain in 1834, Carlos married her elder sister, his own niece Maria Teresa of Portugal, Princess of Beira in Biscay in October 1837.

 In June 1838, Carlos appointed Rafael Maroto as his commander-in-chief.
-In February 1839, Maroto had four Carlist generals shot and issued a proclamation criticizing Carlos' court.
+In February 1839, Maroto had four Carlist generals shot and issued a proclamation criticizing Carlos's court.
 When Carlos removed him from office, Maroto marched to Tolosa where Carlos was living and made him a virtual prisoner.
-Maroto was re-appointed commander-in-chief, and his opponents in Carlos' court were dismissed.
+Maroto was re-appointed commander-in-chief, and his opponents in Carlos's court were dismissed.
 Maroto then began private negotiations with Cristina's commander-in-chief, and in August 1839 abandoned Carlos completely.